 Producers Direct is an international non-governmental, non-political, non-religious organisation.
 It was established as a UK private limited company limited by guarantee on 10th July 2009 (Company Number: 06959165) and was registered as a UK charity in December 2009 (Registered charity number: 1133218).
 The company was established under a Memorandum of Association (10th July 2009) that established its objectives and powers and is governed under its Articles of Association (10th July 2009).
-Producers Direct also holds local branch registrations in Kenya and Peru and during 2021 registered a non-stock company in the US, Producers Direct Inc - with the aim of securing non-profit 501c3 status in the US.
+Producers Direct also holds local branch registrations in Kenya and Peru, and is the sole member of a non-stock company in the USA, Producers Direct Inc.